Full Text View

 Exclusion Criteria:

-• Positive for antihuman globulin (AHG) or T-cell cross-match with the donor.
+• Positive for anti-human globulin (AHG) or T-cell cross-match with the donor

 • Receiving multiple-organ transplant

 • History of cancer within the 5 years prior to study entry.
-Patients who have certain nonmelanoma skin cancers are not excluded.
+Patients who have certain nonmelanoma skin cancers are not excluded

-• Hepatitis B or C virus infected
+• Hepatitis B (HBV) or C (HCV) virus infected

 • Other active infections